vadymmarkov/Malibu/README.md

   mode: .async,
   // Mock behavior (never, partial, always)
   mockBehavior: .never,
+  // `default`, `ephemeral`, `background` or `custom`
+  sessionConfiguration: .default,
   // Custom `URLSessionDelegate` could set if needed
   sessionDelegate: self
 )
 ```

+### Session configuration

+`SessionConfiguration` is a wrapper around `URLSessionConfiguration` and could
+represent 3 standard session types + 1 custom type:
+* `default` - configuration that uses the global singleton credential, cache and
+cookie storage objects.
+* `ephemeral` - configuration with no persistent disk storage for cookies, cache
+or credentials.
+* `background` - session configuration that can be used to perform networking
+operations on behalf of a suspended application, within certain constraints.
+* `custom(URLSessionConfiguration)` - if you're not satisfied with standard
+types, your custom `URLSessionConfiguration` goes here.

 ### Mode